Portland Police Bureau Hire Date: October 2, 2017

 She has served as the Vice President of the San Francisco Bay Area National Organization of Black Law Enforcement Executives (NOBLE) Chapter, and is a member of the International Association of Chiefs of Police (IACP) Human and Civil Rights Committee.

 She also demonstrates civic advocacy through Alpha Kappa Alpha Sorority, Incorporated.
-Deputy Chief Outlaw earned a Bachelor of Arts in Sociology from the University of San Francisco and a Master of Business Administration from Pepperdine University.
+Chief Outlaw earned a Bachelor of Arts in Sociology from the University of San Francisco and a Master of Business Administration from Pepperdine University.
 She is also a graduate of the Police Executive Research Forum Senior Management Institute for Police and the Major Cities Chiefs’ Association Police Executive Leadership Institute.